romarcg/thymio_course_skeleton/assignment/README.md

 * camera

-  The camera is mounted on a tiltable joint (downward pitch is positive) with
+  The camera is mounted on a tilt-able joint (downward pitch is positive) with

   - min pitch: -0.34 rad
   - max pitch: 1.3 rad